 |Grade||Per Semester Hour||Meaning|

 B. Grades that are not calculated in Grade Point Average:

 The grade of I indicates incomplete course work due to circumstances beyond the student’s control.
 The Registrar shall change the grade of I to F if the incomplete is not removed within the succeeding semester, unless the instructor grants an extension of the time period for completing the unfinished work.

 A. Undergraduate students may designate up to four semester hours each semester to be taken for a grade of P or F provided they have not been previously enrolled in the course and the course is not a required course in their major program.
 Grades of D or better will be recorded as P. Advisor approval is required.
 The periods for selecting and canceling the Pass/Fail option are designated in the Academic Calendar.
 These additional limitations apply:

 - Students in the College of Liberal Arts & Sciences may not take courses that fulfill major, minor, or General Education requirements on a Pass/Fail basis.

-- Students in the College of Professional Studies may not take courses that fulfill major requirements, or liberal arts credits for the BA or BS degree, or requirements for the minor, on a Pass/Fail basis.
+- Students in the College of Business may not take courses that fulfill major requirements, or liberal arts credits for the BA or BS degree, or requirements for the minor, on a Pass/Fail basis.

 - Students in the Inamori School of Engineering may not use the Pass-Fail grading system for any course presented for graduation credits, except in the following instances: Co-op, off-campus study, and ENGR 160/360 Seminar.